 The climate change adaptation planning community within SA does not a have a clear methodology to identify the vulnerability of natural resources and water supply systems in relation to projected changes in rainfall, temperature and other climate variables.
 An important element of the adaptation pathways approach to climate change adaptation planning is that planners need to know the threshold climate variable values (the ‘trigger’ values) at which an alternative adaptation pathway within the adaptation plan should be adopted.
 A methodology is required with to guide the identification of threshold values of hydroclimate variables, helping climate change adaptation planners to determine the most appropriate timing of adopting alternative adaptation pathways.
 The framework to be developed through this research is intended to guide the identification of climate thresholds for climate change adaptation planning.

-The proposed project will address the following priority policy questions identified within the Climate Action program of the Goyder Institute Strategic Research Plan:
+The project addressed the following priority policy questions identified within the Climate Action program of the Goyder Institute Strategic Research Plan:

-The proposed project now includes consideration of climate extremes, including high-intensity rainfall events and droughts.
+The project also considered climate extremes, including high-intensity rainfall events and droughts.

 How can climate-affected systems (natural resources, water supply systems) be analysed to identify the elements that most affect their vulnerability to temporal variations in rainfall and other climate variables?